eclipse-archived/ceylon-lang.org/documentation/1.0/tour/classes.md

    constructors in Ceylon.
 This syntax is less verbose and more regular than Java or C#.

-2. We make can use of the parameters of a class anywhere within the body of the class.
+2. We make use of the parameters of a class anywhere within the body of the class.
 In Ceylon, we often don't need to define explicit members of the class to hold the parameter values.
 Instead, we can access the parameters `angle` and `radius` directly from the `rotate()` and `dilate()` methods,